iCloud: Set up Find My iPhone

 On your device’s Home screen, tap Settings, then tap iCloud.

-If you’re asked to sign in, enter your Apple ID or, if you don’t have one, tap Get a Free Apple ID, then follow the instructions.
+If you’re asked to sign in, enter your Apple ID.
+If you don’t have one, tap Create a new Apple ID, then follow the instructions.

 Set up a Mac